Find Affordable College Courses

 Read full report on Biological & Biomedical Sciences at Seattle University

-With a ranking of #6, Washington State University did quite well on this year’s best schools for biological and biomedical sciences students.
+Washington State University did quite well in this year’s ranking of the best schools for biological and biomedical sciences students.
+It came in at #6 on the list.
 Wazzu is a very large public school located in the town of Pullman.

 After completing their degree, biological and biomedical sciences graduates from Wazzu carry an average student debtload of $21,474.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $238.